The easiest character to write is one who comes premade.

 - A significant portion of the cast of The Wotch is based on friends of the authors.

-- About 80% of the cast in Jack consists of friends, relatives and most of the time, online acquaintances (which sometimes explains the AOL-inspired names some of the characters have).
+- Much of the cast in Jack consists of friends, relatives and most of the time, online acquaintances (which sometimes explains the AOL-inspired names some of the characters have).
 Even the author himself has a role in the comic as the Devil, who literally controls Hell via comics he draws..

 - In universe, Davan based the villain of a play that he re-wrote off of his father, Fred, justifying it as needing the villain to be the most interesting person in the play.